 In short, here are the circumstances where being a dividend investor makes sense:

 This is a rather self-explanatory list, but dividend investing is one of the best long-term investment strategies you can utilize if you are seeking a relatively consistent stream of cash flow.
-It's also the better choice if you are more risk-averse, have more to invest to actually see the returns of dividends, or if you aim to retire early from the dividends you receive.
+It's also the better choice if you are more risk-averse, have more to invest to actually see the returns from dividends, or if you aim to retire early from the dividends you receive.

 Now that you know the pros and cons of both growth and dividend investing, and also which strategy is more befitting to your personal circumstance, there are a couple questions that still need to be addressed.